 This program is for children who engage in unsafe fire-lighting behaviour, either in the home or elsewhere.
 Specially trained firefighters teach participating children through role play, discussion and other interactive activities and aim to instil a respect for fire and an understanding of the negative consequences of fire-lighting.

-Find out more about the Juvenile Fire Lighters Intervention Program on the Tasmanian Fire Service website.
+You can find out more about the Juvenile Fire Lighters Intervention Program on the Tasmanian Fire Service website.

-For more information about police and fire agencies in Tasmania:
+For more information about police and fire agencies in Tasmania, visit the following websites:

 Victoria Police, as part of Operation Firesetter, conduct highly visible patrols to prevent and apprehend arsonists.
 Investigations into suspicious fire activity and bushfire arson persons of interest are also undertaken.
 Operation Firesetter is a state-wide coordinated initiative that intensifies during periods of high fire danger.